 And more importantly, there’s been a controversy circling these little orange mysteries for some time.
 It seems they get rinsed in a chlorine bath before packaged and sent to our grocer.
 Dr. Mercola writes about it in this particular article.
 I think you’ll find it interesting.

-Go ahead, indulge in nature’s candy of Roasted Candied Rainbow Carrots with Orange-Maple Syrup.
+Go ahead, indulge in nature’s candy of Candied Roasted Rainbow Carrots with Orange-Maple Syrup.
 You could probably make a meal off of these alone.
-But they go fabulously on your table next to any of these main dishes:
+But they go fabulously on your table next to pretty much any main dish.

 If you have any questions, try any of these recipes or just like what you see, please consider leaving me a comment at the bottom of these posts.
 I truly love to hear from you.Print